mackers345/quartz/content/_index.md

 The engineering Map of Content will guide you through this garden of knowledge!

 So in theory by changing this file, the rest should change and the Mac should be able to see this!

+It is hard to get the autocommit working!
+I might have to ask Discord!